ericlumsden/ericlumsden.github.io/blog/Tournament_Predictor_p1_Data_Collection.md

 Kaggle is once again hosting it's [March Machine Learning Mania competition](https://www.kaggle.com/competitions/march-machine-learning-mania-2023/overview/description) and I decided to submit an entry this year.
 It provides a good opportunity to try out some ML techniques I've been learning while adding some potential prize money to the fun and if my alma mater taught me anything it's that [you can't go wrong mixing money with college basketball](https://en.wikipedia.org/wiki/1978%E2%80%9379_Boston_College_basketball_point-shaving_scandal).

 The competition evaluates the ability of an individual to predict the probability of one team winning a game over the other using whatever modeling approaches they want.
-There are no rules regarding how you make your predictions, just simply that you follow their formatting and submit before the tournament begins.
+There are no rules regarding how predictions are made, just simply that competitors follow their formatting and submit before the tournament begins.
 I will be detailing my approach through a series of blog posts, starting with my data collection process.

 #### Where's the fun in that?